-For your convenience this QR Code allows secure credit donations to be made to the parish through the the Donation Page on our parish website.
-If you select the default option (Sunday collections) your donation will automatically be split between the normal parish $1^{\rm st}$ and $2^{\rm nd}$ collections.
+For your convenience this QR Code allows secure credit donations to be made to the parish through the Commonwealth Bank of Australia.
+The QR Code will take you directly to the Donation Page on our parish website.
+If you select the default option (Sunday collections) your donation will automatically be split between the normal parish 1st and 2nd collections.
 Alternatively, you can scroll down for other options.